Wellbeing

 The Diocese of Chester has partnered with Health Assured to provide an Employee Assistance Programme (despite the fact that clergy are not technically employees) for all clergy - stipendiary and SSMs - and Church House staff.
 The programme provides a free 24-hour confidential helpline, as well as proactive advice on matters such as families issues; legal information; medical information; financial information; stress and anxiety; bereavement; and addiction issues.

-The Diocese works with Thrive Worldwide who provide support with employees and clergy who may need additional support.
+The Diocese works with Thrive Worldwide to provide additional support for employees and clergy who may need it.
 There is access to support from an Occupational Consultant and a Consultant Psychologist.
 If you feel you would benefit from their services, please contact:Liz Geddes E: liz.geddes@chester.anglican.org

 This is a national network of advisers in pastoral care and counselling within Anglican churches.
 It includes an on-line directory of contacts in different dioceses.